duniapay/smart-contracts/validate/README.contractDiff.md

 `node validate/contractDiff.js <filename1> <filename2> ... <filename3>`

 Where the `filename` is the location of source code downloaded from Etherscan.
-Copies of `FiatTokenProxy`, `FiatTokenV1`, and `MasterMinter` are included for testing purposes.
+Copies of `CFATokenProxy`, `CFATokenV1`, and `MasterMinter` are included for testing purposes.
 You can test them:

-`node validate/contractDiff.js validate/FiatTokenProxy.etherscan validate/FiatTokenV1.etherscan validate/MasterMinter.etherscan`
+`node validate/contractDiff.js validate/CFATokenProxy.etherscan validate/CFATokenV1.etherscan validate/MasterMinter.etherscan`

 # Finding code on Etherscan